Image

 A manslaughter charge in Howard County, MO is serious, but it is far from automatic.
 There are multiple ways a strong defense attorney can challenge the case, weaken the prosecution’s argument, and in some situations, get charges reduced or dismissed entirely.

-• Self-Defense or Defense of Others: If you acted to stop immediate harm in Howard County, MO, Missouri law may protect your actions, even in serious situations.
+• Self-Defense or Protecting Others: If you acted to stop immediate harm in Howard County, MO, Missouri law may protect your actions, even in serious situations.

-• Miranda Violations and Statement Issues: Statements obtained in or around Howard County, MO without proper legal safeguards may be excluded from evidence.
+• Miranda Violations and Statement Issues: If you were questioned in or around Howard County, MO without proper warnings or your rights were ignored, your statements may not be allowed in court.

-• Failure to Establish Intent: If the prosecution cannot prove the required mental state, the charges may not be sustainable in Howard County, MO.
+• No Proof of Intent: If the prosecution cannot prove the required mental state, the charges may not be sustainable in Howard County, MO.

 Get Help from a Skilled Howard County, MO Manslaughter Defense Attorney at Combs Waterkotte

-Facing a manslaughter charge in Howard County, MO can be daunting, but it doesn’t determine your future.
+A manslaughter charge in Howard County, MO can feel overwhelming, but it does not define what happens next.

 At Combs Waterkotte, we take immediate action to defend your rights, challenge the case against you, and fight for your future.